 Let them suggest different attractions based on what they have read.
 I will often consult them on where they may want to go next.
 For example, for our upcoming Christmas vacation, whoever wins NCAA bracketology gets to pick our destination, which will be related to an NBA or NFL game venue, I am sure.

+3) Let the school know beforehand so the teachers can give them homework before the trip.
 Plan vacations around the school schedule so there aren’t any missed days.
 However, sometimes, this does not work out.

 My kids missed two days for our Galapagos expedition.
 The teachers knew at the beginning of the school year that they would be out of school for those two days.